On canonical transformations between equivalent Hamiltonian formulations of General Relativity: Introduction

 In fact, the two Hamiltonian formulations that preserve four-dimensional diffeomorphism have been known for a long time.
-They are the first Hamiltonian formulations of GR due to Pirani, Schild, and Skinner (PSS) \cite{Pirani} and Dirac \cite{Dirac}, both of which allow one to derive the full diffeomorphism from their constraint structure \cite{KKRV, AOP}.
+They are the first Hamiltonian formulations of GR due to Pirani, Schild, and Skinner (PSS) \cite{Pirani} and Dirac \cite{Dirac}, both of which allow one to derive the full diffeomorphism from their constraint structure \cite{KKRV, myths}.
 These two formulations both lead to the expected gauge invariance (\ref{eqnE0}).
-At the same time, they provide an example that allows us to discuss the conditions under which of different Hamiltonian formulations of GR are equivalent.
+At the same time, they provide an example that allows us to discuss the conditions under which different Hamiltonian formulations of GR are equivalent.
 The study of the conditions for which a change of phase-space variables preserves the properties of an original Hamiltonian system is of great importance for constrained dynamical systems.
 It is especially important in the Hamiltonian formulations of General Relativity where it is customary to perform changes of variables or to introduce new variables.
-The legitimacy of these changes must be verified.
+The legitimacy of such changes must be verified.
+Without showing that a change of variables is canonical, it is impossible to assert that the Hamiltonian formulation of a new theory is equivalent to the original one.
+This what happened with the formulation that prevailed all others for more than fifty years: the ADM gravity \cite{ADM}.
+The introduction of \textquotedblleft lapse\textquotedblright\ and \textquotedblleft shift\textquotedblright\ functions: $N=\left( -g^{00}\right) ^{-1/2}$ and $N^{i}=-\frac{g^{0i}}{g^{00}}$, which is in fact nonlinear and non-covariant transformation, leads to the formulation (ADM) that is not related to Dirac's (and consequently, to PSS) formulation by any canonical transformation.
+As we demonstrated in \cite{myths}, one Poisson bracket is enough to prove the non-canonicity of the ADM variables, e.g.

+(where $\Pi^{ki}$ and $p^{ki}$ are momenta in ADM and Dirac's formulations, respectively, conjugate to the space-space components of the metric tensor, $g_{ki}$).

+As the result, the ADM formulation (the only one in which a restoration of gauge invariance from the complete set of first class constraints has even been considered before) does not produce the expected diffeomorphism invariance (\ref{eqnE0}), as it was recently demonstrated in \cite{Saha} using the method \cite{Novel}.
+The derivation of \cite{Saha} is the most complete one in the literature but it is not new; the gauge transformations of the ADM variables have been discussed in part previously in \cite{Bergmann} and \cite{Castellani}.
+The gauge transformations that follow from the ADM formulation can be presented \textit{in the form} of diffeomorphism only if a \textit{field-dependent} and \textit{non-covariant} redefinitions of gauge parameters are performed

+which, according to \cite{Saha}, \textquotedblleft demonstrate the unity of the different symmetries involved\textquotedblright.
+The transformations of \cite{Saha} are consistent with transformations obtained in \cite{Banerjee} using the Lagrangian approach of \cite{Gitman}.
+However, as we have already pointed out in \cite{affine-metric}, the field-dependent redefinition of gauge parameters contradicts the essence of all known algorithms of restoration of gauge invariance, as all of them start from the assumption that the gauge parameters should be independent of fields (for details see \cite{affine-metric}).
+To prevent the situation where some manipulations are needed to justify non-canonical transformations, it is better not to perform such transformations from the beginning.